Sabdham: Filming

 Principal photography commenced on 14 December 2022, with the first schedule in Munnar.
 A college set was erected in the schedule, spending around ₹1 crore for it.
 The schedule concluded by 14 February 2023.
 The second schedule in Chennai began in late-February, with Lakshmi Menon joining the sets by 24 February 2023.
 Simran and Laila began filming their respective sequences by 18 March 2023.
 The third schedule, which was filmed in Mumbai, concluded by 16 May 2023.
 On 27 September 2023, principal photography for the film was wrapped.

 Music

-The songs and background score are composed Thaman S, in his fourth collaboration with Arivazhagan Venkatachalam after Eeram (2009), Vallinam (2014) and Aarathu Sinam (2016); third with Aadhi in a lead role after Eeram and Ayyanar (2010).
+The songs and background score are composed Thaman S, in his fourth collaboration with Arivazhagan after Eeram (2009), Vallinam (2014) and Aarathu Sinam (2016); third with Aadhi in a lead role after Eeram and Ayyanar (2010).
 The first single "Maaya Maaya" released on 13 February 2025.
 The second single "Grandma Song" released on 23 February 2025.